|Starla's Candle Making

 places like Ebay, viewing the source, reading. (that was my attempt at a joke) But in the end, Yahoo page builder does the real job.
 I just

 thought, the Abe Lincoln act by computer light, would do me good.

 I figured if Yahoo could build it, I could get visitors.
 But where to start?
 Like looking for a needle in a haystack without know the words -

 needles and haystacks - existed, let alone "what" they are.
 How does a non geek like me get visitors?

 I was so without knowledge.

-Don't wait forever to make a beginning in the internet world of commerce.
+Don't wait forever to make a beginning in the online world of commerce.
 You can do this.
 I did.
-A blond baby boomer from a small town in middle America.